MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/installation.md

 ::: moniker range="<=sc-orch-2019"

 - Integration Toolkit SDK Library – this assembly and XML file are used for developing custom activities using the Orchestrator SDK.
-These files are installed by default to `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Integration Toolkit\Lib`.For more information about using the SDK, see the [Orchestrator SDK](/previous-versions/system-center/developer/hh855054(v=msdn.10)).
+These files are installed by default to `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Integration Toolkit\Lib`.
+For more information about using the SDK, see the [Orchestrator SDK](/previous-versions/system-center/developer/hh855054(v=msdn.10)).

 - Toolkit Integration Pack for Orchestrator – the System Center Integration Pack for Microsoft .NET Framework Activities is used for running and testing Orchestrator-compatible activity assemblies created using the Command-Line Activity Wizard or via custom code using the Orchestrator SDK.
 The Integration Pack is installed by default to `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Integration Toolkit\Integration Packs`.
-For more information about the IP, see Integration Toolkit IP.

   Integration Toolkit Utilities, Wizards and Binary files – all the files needed to run the Command-Line Activity Wizard, Integration Pack Wizard and all their dependent files are by default installed to `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Integration Toolkit\Bin`.
-For more information about the wizards, see The Command-Line Activity Wizard and The Integration Pack Wizard.
+For more information about the wizards, see [The Command-Line Activity Wizard][cli-wizard] and [The Integration Pack Wizard][ip-wizard].

 ::: moniker-end

 ::: moniker range="sc-orch-2022"

 - Integration Toolkit SDK Library – this assembly and XML file are used for developing custom activities using the Orchestrator SDK.
-These files are installed by default to `C:\Program Files\Microsoft System Center\Orchestrator\Integration Toolkit\Lib`.For more information about using the SDK, see the [Orchestrator SDK](/previous-versions/system-center/developer/hh855054(v=msdn.10)).
+These files are installed by default to `C:\Program Files\Microsoft System Center\Orchestrator\Integration Toolkit\Lib`.
+For more information about using the SDK, see the [Orchestrator SDK](/previous-versions/system-center/developer/hh855054(v=msdn.10)).

 - Toolkit Integration Pack for Orchestrator – the System Center Integration Pack for Microsoft .NET Framework Activities is used for running and testing Orchestrator-compatible activity assemblies created using the Command-Line Activity Wizard or via custom code using the Orchestrator SDK.
 The Integration Pack is installed by default to `C:\Program Files\Microsoft System Center\Orchestrator\Integration Toolkit\Integration Packs`.
-For more information about the IP, see Integration Toolkit IP.

   Integration Toolkit Utilities, Wizards and Binary files – all the files needed to run the Command-Line Activity Wizard, Integration Pack Wizard and all their dependent files are by default installed to `C:\Program Files\Microsoft System Center\Orchestrator\Integration Toolkit\Bin`.
-For more information about the wizards, see The Command-Line Activity Wizard and The Integration Pack Wizard.
+For more information about the wizards, see [The Command-Line Activity Wizard][cli-wizard] and [The Integration Pack Wizard][ip-wizard].

 ::: moniker-end

+[cli-wizard]: ./command-line-activity-wizard.md
+[ip-wizard]: ./integration-pack-wizard.md

 ## Orchestrator Resources
  In addition to this online reference provided for System Center Orchestrator, there are a number of resources that can provide additional information on building runbooks, using the Integration Toolkit, and best practices.